Easy Mango Bango Recipe So Yum!

 One of my favorite, easy mango drinks is mango sago.
 My family equally loves it especially made with coconut milk and it’s super simple.
 It’s very low effort to make and is amazing to taste.

 Although, when I’m feeling festive…I turn to Mango Bango!
+Mango Bango is the ELEVATED version of mango sago.
+It’s just extra… as it should be!

 Mango Bango is the big sister to mango sago.
 The queen bee mango drink.
 A dessert drink for a Sunday brunch that gets everybody talking.
 This is the best Filipino mango drink that not only is beautiful to look at, but jammed with texture and sweet creamy decadence.
 Plus, it’s easy and fast.